 - A fall phenomenon in which large hoards of people drive 20+ minutes from their home to pay Disney-esque entrance fees to get into a plot of farmland filled with repurposed farm trash and otherwise vacant farm buildings (see also: #1).

 - A place you swear you’ll never go again.
-But you’ll definitely go again because the annual fall fever is strong and at you’re core you’re as basic as they come and you’re optimism will make you believe this time will be different* (see also: exhibit 2).
+But you’ll definitely go again because the annual fall fever is strong and at your core you’re as basic as they come and your optimism will make you believe this time will be different* (see also: exhibit 2).

 *This time will not be different.